Brain Awareness Video Contest Rules and Guidelines

 Eligibility: The Brain Awareness Video Contest is open to all Society for Neuroscience members.
 Non-members are eligible if entries are sponsored and submitted by an SfN member.
 Find an SfN member near you with the Find a Neuroscientist database.

 Employees of SfN and their family members and those living in their immediate households, whether or not related, are ineligible.

 Failure to meet any of these requirements will result in disqualification.

-Deadline: Entries must be submitted by an SfN member by June 22, 2020 at midnight, EST. You can find an SfN member through http://www.brainfacts.org/educators/find-a-neuroscientist/
+Deadline: Entries must be submitted by a Society for Neuroscience (SfN) member by July 5, 2023 at 11:59 pm, PST.
+You can find an SfN member through the Find a Neuroscientist page.

 Duration: Videos must be no longer than 5 minutes in duration.